opensvc/docs.opensvc.com/source/agent.service.encapsulation.rst

 This filesystem is driven by the agent in vm1.

-Service configuration file replication
+Service Configuration File Replication
 ======================================

 The hypervisor running the container, or the flex_primary node, is the replication master.
 In encapsulated topologies, the replication master will not blindly copy the service env file to its peer nodes: it determines if the containers have a more recent version of the env file than itself.
 If so, it fetches the most recent env file from the containers before replication amongst cluster nodes and containers.

 This mecanism allows administrators to edit the env file from the containers without risking their change to be rolled back by the replication master.

-Service status
+Service Status
 ==============

 A simple encapsulated service, seen at the hypervisor level::